Looking for the Best Prices on a New Chevrolet Express 3500?

 3. Finalize the numbers on your terms.
 Finish your negotiations on your time, then go to the dealership to pick up your new car.

-Chevrolet's full-size Express 3500 is available as a passenger or cargo van and competes with other full-size vans, including the Ford E-Series, Nissan NV and Mercedes-Benz Sprinter.
+Chevrolet's full-size Express is available as a passenger van that seats up to 15 or as a cargo van that, for 2014, seats up to five.
+The Express is offered in 1500, 2500 and 3500 duty levels.
+It competes with other full-size vans, including the Ford E-Series, Nissan NV and Mercedes-Benz Sprinter.
 The GMC Savana is closely related to the Express.

 Under the Hood

 The Express 3500 is powered by a 310-hp, 5.3-liter V-8 with 334 pounds-feet of torque in four- or six- speed automatic transmission.
 The fuel tank can hold up to 31 gallons and the 3500 has a 10,000-pound towing capacity.